sjcode236/fin/finance web sites.md

 fidelity.com/       easy to see chart with splits , dividents and earning dates
 marketwatch.com    easy to see a stocks income in finance section , charts with divident,earning
 https://finance.yahoo.com/  ;fast watchlist ;conversations;nice financial section , upgrades/downgrades , charts with dividents ,% growth
-etrade.com   easy to see ratios in fundamentals section
+etrade.com : easy to see ratios in fundamentals section, Trefis  value , Tipranks target etc
 bloomberg app  good to see  financials

 ==========================================================================